 - How do we know it works?
 Exit survey using a scale of motivation to read books and our activity reports to demonstrate outputs based on research

 - How is it supported?
 Cooperative agreements, grants, donations (books and money), and volunteer time

 We measure our activities in numbers and demographics of readers, books, sites, and hours spent directly and indirectly with children.
 We prove our impact through a variety of evaluation methods grounded in research-based models that focus on language skills and social emotional learning, as well as participant satisfaction.
 We engage elementary students and the librarians, teachers, healthcare professionals, and parents of all children in our service area through the inspiration of being lifelong readers.
 See our Blog for periodic updates on specific program activities, and our Mission & Vision page for regular updates on our progress on the key metrics of books distributed, children engaged, and hours of engagement across all our programs.

-If you are a school librarian, teacher, principal, pediatrician, medical professional, or childcare provider interested in promoting literacy with the children and families you reach, we need your help to coordinate our programs for delivery at your location.
+If you are a community leader, school librarian, teacher, principal, pediatrician, medical professional, or childcare provider interested in promoting literacy with the children and families you reach, we need your help to coordinate our programs for delivery at your location.

 While most programs require some fee for participation, you can work with funders to Adopt-Your-Site and we sometimes have special discounts and opportunities for specific areas of need.
 Applications are generally taken on an annual cycle, and certain qualifications and restrictions apply.
 Your involvement as a volunteer site coordinator is critical in developing a fully literate future together.
 Please read more about BookSpringRx, BookSpringEd, and BookSpringGo, and contact the appropriate area partner manager to see how to enroll for our partner services.